A boards on a public highway

 Footway obstructions cause significant access problems for groups with protected characteristics under the Equality Act (2010) and, in some instances, they may deter people from accessing local facilities.

-Adopted Worcestershire County Council policy, within Local Transport Plan 4 (LTP4), requires public spaces and public highways (including footways) to cater for all groups, remain free of obstruction, minimise deviation to direct walking routes and be readily understood and navigated by pedestrians.
+Adopted our policy, within Local Transport Plan 4 (LTP4), requires public spaces and public highways (including footways) to cater for all groups, remain free of obstruction, minimise deviation to direct walking routes and be readily understood and navigated by pedestrians.

-This interim policy sets out how the council intends to deliver that aspect of the LTP4.
+This interim policy sets out how we intend to deliver that aspect of the LTP4.

 The temporary policy